 3. Overpay Your Mortgage

 To illustrate, if you have a $100,000 mortgage and you have a 4.3% variable rate and you overpay $250 every month for three years, you could reduce your mortgage balance by nearly $10,000.
-The benefits are even greater if you overpay for long periods of time.
+The benefits are even more significant if you overpay for long periods.
 So, if you overpaid $250 every month on the same 15-year mortgage for the duration of the mortgage, you would both save $11,979 in interest and pay the mortgage nearly 5 years early.

 4. Reduce Your Loan-to-Value Ratio